 Four manual consoles are rare and special.
 Of the roughly 2300 organs Wurlitzer built, only about 93 theater organs were equipped with four manual consoles.
 The first was for Opus 63, in 1915, for the Isis Theater in Denver, and the last three were shipped as a package to Rockefeller Center in New York City in 1932; one for Opus 2178, the Centre Theater, and for their last and largest, the famous twin consoles at the famous Radio City Music Hall, Opus 2179, controlling fifty-eight ranks, which are still regularly played for the public today.

 Under the direction of Ohio organ expert Clark Wilson, the former Simonton Wurlitzer Grande underwent a total restoration in Great Falls, VA, following the slightly revised Specification and Console Stop List devised by concert theater organist Simon Gledhill, London.
 The instrument has since taken on its new life as the Hardman Studio Wurlitzer.
 The organ as installed has been altered with the addition of a few new voices and careful substitution of others.
-Among them was a Tuba Mirabilis, a Viol d'Orchestre, along with a matching Viol Celeste from Wurlitzer Opus 2101, originally installed in Boston's Metropolitan Theater in 1930.
+Among them was a Tuba Mirabilis, and a Viol d'Orchestre, along with a matching Viol Celeste from Wurlitzer Opus 2101, originally installed in Boston's Metropolitan Theater in 1930.
 Vintage Wurlitzer Solo Strings were acquired from two different sources to replace the redundant Morton Salicional pipes.
 While the Bijou could not contain the lowest octave of the 16' Tibia Clausa, a set was purchased from Charles Kegg in Ohio for use in Great Falls, where there is ample wind and space, and a need for the powerful bass pipes.
 The Quintadena Celeste was replaced by a more useful Concert Flute Celeste, and a replacement for the missing Chrysoglott metal bar harp was located in California.